 Notes: The impact is in percent and the horizon is quarterly.
-This figure plots quantiles of $\eta^{c}(T, h)$ defined by (29).
+This figure plots quantiles of $\eta^{c}(T,h)$ defined by (29).

-Covid-19 shock, while the bounds represent the range of likely outcomes given the constellation of shocks experienced over the past four decades.
-Uncertainty around these forecasts are pervasive because of the severity and duration of the Covid-19 pandemic, global spillovers, financial market volatility, the efficacy of policy actions to protect firms and households, and the success of pharmaceutical interventions to contain the spread of the coronavirus.
+contain the spread of the virus.
 Overall, the Covid-19 pandemic would leave the 2021 GDP about 3 percentage points lower than the model-generated forecast of global GDP in the absence of Covid-19.
-The adverse impact on Advanced Economies is particularly large-ranging from 2 percentage points below pre-crisis path of GDP by the end of 2021 in the euro area to 6.5 percentage points in the United States.
+The adverse impact on Advanced Economies is particularly large-ranging from 2 percentage points below pre-crisis path of GDP by the end of 2021 in the euro area to 6.5 percentage points in the United States.6

-Among emerging markets, however, the economic impact of the Covid-19 shock varies substantially.
-In addition to domestic shocks (health crisis and lockdowns), these countries have been facing a range of external shocks as well (plunging trade, collapsing tourism, capital outflows, falling commodity prices), albeit to varying degrees, and have different economic structures (those relying heavily on certain sectors are naturally more vulnerable to the adverse macroeconomic effects of the pandemic).
+Among emerging markets, however, the economic impact of Covid-19 varies substantially.
+In addition to domestic shocks (health crisis and lockdowns), these countries faced a range of external shocks in early 2020 as well (plunging trade, collapsing tourism, capital outflows, falling commodity prices), albeit to varying degrees, and have different economic structures (those relying heavily on certain sectors are naturally more vulnerable to the adverse macroeconomic effects of the pandemic).
 China appears to be an exception largely because most of the country had reopened by early April and its lower size of inward spillovers.
 Emerging Asia excluding China is expected to be less affected by Covid-19 than Latin America.
-This is partly due to higher commodity dependence of the latter and tighter financing conditions, as well as being less successful is containing the pandemic.
+This is partly due to higher commodity dependence of the latter and tighter financing conditions initially, as well as being less successful is containing the pandemic.